John-Rivero/Data-Analyst-Portfolio/Coutries' Yearly GDP 1960-2021/README.md

 ## 3. Process

-Examine the data and remove items that are not an actual country under the columns, country_name and country_code.
+Examine the GDP data and clean the data using SQL commands within PostgreSQL